JakeTiritilli/BoardGameEnvironment/PlanOfAttack.md

 ## Communication/Meeting Plan

 We will mainly be using Slack for communication.
 This channel has already been set up.
+We will also be communicating by creating Issues on GitHub to keep track of bugs and set deadlines for milestones the need to be completed.
+This also allows for separate discussion threads to be created under each issue, keeping the communication more organized.

-...
+We plan to work mostly remotely on this project.
+We will touch base with eachother every class session and will organize personal meetings on a case-by-case basis.